crufter/haquery/README.md

 The advantage is that most web developers already know CSS selectors, and if you are one of them,
 you don't have to learn a new template language just to render data as HTML pages.

-Also, you can use any data structure, any functions with Spice.
+Also, you can use any data structure, any functions with Haquery.
 No more "if there is an if construct why there is no else" moment like with many other template languages.